sudobooo/sudobooo/README.md

 <br>
 <br>

-I'm currently employed by JetRockets.<br>
+I'm currently employed by JetRockets as a Ruby on Rails Developer.<br>

 Before I worked at inSales, a company that makes online stores for small businesses.
 The service is similar to Shopify.<br>
 I studied for a Python developer at online school [Hexlet](https://ru.hexlet.io/).